GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part1_dataexploration.md

 ![chest-disease-qa](assets/chest-disease-qa.png)
 ![chest-imaging-qa](assets/chest-imaging-qa.png)

 Within each dataset, there is a diversity in the types of questions being asked for a given image.
-The first image presents a modality question, which asks about the imaging technique used (such as X-ray, CT, or MRI), while the second image is a disease diagnosis question.
+The first image presents a modality question, which asks about the imaging technique used (such as X-ray, CT, or MR), while the second image is a disease diagnosis question.
 All VQA items include multiple options relevant to the question posed, the ground truth, and the modality for the image.

 This example is from a covid imaging dataset.
 ![covid-imaging-qa](assets/covid-imaging-qa.png)